-Curi rent Non-current 31-Mar-19 31-Mar-18 31-Mar-19 31-Mar-18 Liability under joint development arrangement (Refer Note 20(i) noted below) 41,922 16,987 - - Advance received from Related parties for sale of properties 3,661 4,363 Other advances received from related parties towards contract 400 400 Advance received from customers for sale of properties 3,935 4,356 - - Contract Liability-Billing in excess of revenue 18,204 - Withholding taxes payable (Refer Note 20(ii) noted below) 315 109 - 68,437 26,215 - -
+Current nt) uoN Non Current 31-Mar-19 31-Mar-18 31-Mar-19 31-Mar-18 1 Liability under joint development arrangement (Refer Note 20(1) noted below) 41,922 16,987 • Advance received from Related parties for sale of properties 3,661 4,363 Other advances received from related parties towards contract 400 400 Advance received from customers for sale of properties 3,935 4,356 • • Contract Liability-Billing in excess of revenue 18,204 • Withholding taxes payable (Refer Note 20(ii) noted below) 315 109 • • 68,437 26,215 •

-^{20 (}i) The Company has entered into joint development agreements with the land owners whereby the Company, at its cost, will construct apartments/ buildings on the land owned by the land owners, and the portion of building constructed will be exchanged for ownership in theland.
+20 (i) The Company has entered into joint development agreements with the land owners whereby the Company, at its cost, will construct apartments/buildings on the land owned by the land owners, and the portion of building constructed will be exchanged for ownership in the land.
 Such portion of land to be acquired by the Company as per joint development agreement is initially recorded at the estimated cost of construction for the portion of the building to be transferred to the land owner on completion of construction.

-^{20 (}ii) inclues Rs 135 Lakhs related to Value Added Tax of earlier year 2011-12 which has now been subsequently paid after 31stMrch, 2019
+20 (ii) inclues Rs 135 Lakhs related to Value Added Tax of earlier year 2011-12 which has now been subsequently paid after 31st Mrch, 2019